slatedocs/slate/source/includes/getting-started.md

 FoxtrotSDK.getInstance().SOME_METHOD()
 ```

-## Integrating with an existing application
+## Integrating With An Existing Application

 The Foxtrot SDK is designed to easily integrate into your existing application.
 In general, you simply need to keep the Foxtrot SDK informed about the driver, their assigned route, and their progress throughout the day.
 The SDK will make sure the route is continuously being optimized, and inform your application of any changes.